WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Verification Strategy

 \subsubsection{Subseasonal-to-Seasonal}

-The 15-day Subproject-2 predictions (section~\ref{data}\ref{protocol}\ref{sp2}) will permit preliminary AIWP and hybrid-model week-2 forecast skill assessments.
-Although the WP-MIP protocol lacks ingredients required for robust S2S evaluation (ensembles, monthly lead times, and sampling across different background states), predictions of relevant phenomena, including the MJO, NAO, the Southern Annular Mode, and tropical-extratropical teleconnections will be studied as indicators of potential extended-range forecast skill.
+Forecast contributions to Subproject~2 (section~\ref{data}\ref{protocol}\ref{sp2}) will permit preliminary AIWP and hybrid-model week-2 forecast skill assessments.
+Although the WP-MIP protocol lacks ingredients required for robust S2S evaluation (ensembles, monthly lead times, and sampling across different background states), predictions of relevant phenomena, including the MJO, NAO, the Southern Annular Mode, and tropical-extratropical teleconnections will be studied as prerequisites for potential extended-range forecast skill.